kamaal505/synthetic_math_prompts_agent/docs/backend_README.md

 ## 🧼 Notes

-* The backend is stateless — no database is used (yet).
 * You can swap out `model_name` and `provider` to test other LLMs.
 * Logs and runtime behavior will reflect the output from the core pipeline (e.g. approvals, discards, model failures).